 I looked at some menus at restaurants in the Memphis and Clarksdale areas where we had planned on eating during our Blues Road Trip to come up with these recipe ideas.
 I hope you enjoy these Southern Soul Food recipes.
+There were so many good foods I had to split these Southern recipes into two posts.
 Although we didn’t get to go on the trip I wrote about some of the places we wanted to visit in honor of Black History Month.
-For additional recipes read here.

 - 2 pound boneless pork